apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Syntax-Conventions.md

   - ['\u2E80'..'\u9FFF'] (UNICODE Chinese characters)
 - Identifiers may begin with a digit and consist solely of digits, **which is not recommended!**
 - Identifiers are case sensitive.
+- Note: User and role names are not case-sensitive, and special characters are not allowed to be escaped.

 If an identifier contains special characters or is a reserved word, you must quote it whenever you refer to it.
 The identifier quote character is the backtick (`):